 The Hampton-Preston Mansion has had many uses over the years, including a private residence, a governor’s mansion, Union Army headquarters, a convent, educational institutions and commercial space.

-This house was built in 1818 by Ainsley Hall, a wealthy Columbia merchant, and his wife Sarah.
+This house was built in 1818 by Ainsley Hall, a wealthy Columbia merchant, and his wife, Sarah.
 They sold the house in 1823 to Wade Hampton I, who updated the Federal-style home to Greek Revival.
 The house passed through the Hampton and Preston families, who were forced to sell the estate after the Civil War.
 It was home to four different colleges before grounds were divided for commercial use.
 Rehabilitated in the late 1960s, the historic mansion opened in 1970 as the centerpiece of the Midlands Tricentennial Exposition Center.
 Learn more about the next phase of capital improvements.

 Collections & Exhibits

 Inside the mansion, period rooms take visitors through the history of the house and Columbia from the 1810s through the 1910s, featuring many of the Hampton and Preston families’ belongings.
-The award-winning exhibit Home to Many People explores the institution of urban slavery and documents the evolution of the property from 1818 to the present.
+The award-winning exhibit “Home to Many People” explores the institution of urban slavery and documents the evolution of the property from 1818 to the present.
 Learn more about the upcoming interpretive improvements.